-Sean Cantwell, FCRH 2013 Majors: International Political Economy and Spanish, Minor: Business Administration aitlyn Raymond, FCRH 201 Major: English
+Sean Cantwell, FCRH 2013

+Majors: International Political Economy and Spanish Minor: Business Administration

 "Being an international political economy and Spanish double major, I wanted to go to a Spanish-speaking country.
 Similar to those at Fordham, the classes were small and it allowed for students to really enhance their language skills."